developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/config/index.md

 ## Overview

-After Device Tracker installation, the administrator must configure application behavior and register device, access point (AP) and site information.
+After Device Tracker installation, the administrator must configure application behavior, and register device, access point (AP) and site information.
 Different roles exist that determine the functions and capabilities of each user: associate, manager, or administrator.

 <!--
 can be performed as follows: